 The second paragraph in 32.1.1 (LC PHY functions) was moved to here in 32.2 to maintain parallel subclause numbering (32.3 LC PHY, corresponding to 17.3 OFDM PHY and 27.3 HE PHY).

+The LC PHY service is provided to the MAC through the PHY service primitives described in Clause 8 (PHY service specification).
+The LC PHY service interface is described in 32.3.2.2 (CM mode-specific service parameter list) when operating in the LC Common mode and in 32.3.3.2 (LC HE PHY service interface) when operating in the LC HE mode.

 TGbb editor: TBD Clause 8 includes CCA Reset, which probably can’t be (fully) supported by an LC STA.
 Is it needed to state that carrier sensing is not supported on the LC PHY service interface?